Patronage in ancient Rome: Changing nature of patronage

-The complex patronage relationships changed with the social pressures during the late Republic, when terms such as patronus, cliens and patrocinium are used in a more restricted sense than amicitia, "friendship" including political friendships and alliances, or hospitium, reciprocal "guest–host" bonds between families.
+The complex patronage relationships changed with the social pressures during the late Republic, when terms such as patronus, cliens and patrocinium are used in a more restricted sense than amicitia, 'friendship', including political friendships and alliances, or hospitium, reciprocal "guest–host" bonds between families.
 It can be difficult to distinguish patrocinium or clientela, amicitia, and hospitium, since their benefits and obligations overlap.
 Traditional clientela began to lose its importance as a social institution during the 2nd century BC; Fergus Millar doubts that it was the dominant force in Roman elections that it has often been seen as.

 Throughout the evolution from republic to empire we see the most diversity between patrons.
 Patrons from all positions of power sought to build their power through the control of clients and resources.
-More and more patronage extended over entire communities whether on the basis of political decree, benefaction by an individual who becomes the communities' patron, or by the community formally adopting a patron.
-Both sides had expectations of one another, the community expected protection from outside forces while the patron expected a loyal following for things such as political campaigning and manpower should the need arise.
+More and more patronage extended over entire communities whether based on political decree, benefaction by an individual who becomes the community's patron, or by the community formally adopting a patron.

+Both sides had expectations of one another.
+The community expected protection from outside forces, while the patron expected a loyal following for things such as political campaigning and manpower should the need arise.
 The extent of a person's client relationships was often taken into account when looking for an expression of their potential political power.

 Patronage in the late empire differed from patronage in the republic.
 Patrons protected individual clients from the tax collector and other public obligations.
 In return, clients gave them money or services.
 Some clients even surrendered ownership of their land to their patron.
 The emperors were unable to prevent this type of patronage effectively.
 The significance of clientela changed along with the social order during late antiquity.
 By the 10th century, clientela meant a contingent of armed retainers ready to enforce their lord's will.
 A young man serving in a military capacity, separate from the entourage that constituted a noble's familia or "household", might be termed a vavasor in documents.